 If you are undergoing some emotional or physical health issues, talk with your doctor first and determine if it is okay to adopt a pet and care for it.
 Caring for a pet comes with positive lifestyle changes that lead to mental wellness.

-A healthy lifestyle change plays a significant role in easing depression, anxiety, bipolar disorder and PTSD.
-Here are the ways that pets contribute to healthy lifestyle changes.
+A healthy lifestyle change plays a significant role in easing depression, anxiety, bipolar disorder, and PTSD.
+Here are some ways that pets improve your mental wellness.

 Lower Stress Levels

 With the pandemic and tough economic times present and looming in the future, stress becomes natural for many.
 Patting a pet is a small gesture but has been known to ease stress and reduce blood pressure.
 Just patting a furry animal, even watching your fish pets swim in a beautiful aquarium, has been known to reduce stress and help you relax.